Concept Maps

 3. Move outward to concepts that depend on it.

-4. Use the edges to decide what should come next, not just what sounds interesting.
+4. Use the edges to decide what should come next before clicking whatever looks interesting first.

 If a concept is confusing, check the concepts feeding into it before reading more explanations.